A student psychologist can help you to deal with personal and study-related circumstances that might be impacting your academic progress.

 Notify someone about your situation

-If you are having difficulties and need academic assistance make sure to notify your study advisor or coordinator right away.
+If you are having difficulties and need academic assistance make sure to notify your study adviser or coordinator right away.
 Together you can decide on the best plan of action to avoid you falling behind in your studies and/or being issued with negative binding study advice.
 If you follow the official procedures for reporting and minimising your academic delay the board of examiners must take your circumstances into consideration when issuing binding study advice.
 It is very important that you officially notifying someone about your situation to avoid problems escalating.

 In general you’ll feel a lot better if you talk to the people around you about your situation.
 You can also take action yourself and try to get to grips with the problem.
 The tips and advice provided below might be of some help: